Site iconSite icon SAG Infotech Official Tax Blog Upto 20% Off on Tax Software for You

 The recipient will be qualified to claim the Input tax on the payment incurred through him of the amount for the value of the supply of goods or services or both including the tax liability to be paid on it.

-Given that the enrolled individual will get qualified for ITC post the last date of filing the return under section 39 for September 2018 till the last date of flailing of return beneath the stated section for the month of March 2019 for any invoice or invoice associating with such debit note for the supply of goods or services or both made in the FY 2017-18, the components of which have been uploaded through the supplier under sub-section (1) of section 37 till the due date for filing the information under sub-section (1) of said section for the month of March.
+Given that the enrolled individual will qualify for ITC post the last date of filing the return under section 39 for September 2018 till the last date of flailing of return beneath the stated section for the month of March 2019 for any invoice or invoice associating with such debit note for the supply of goods or services or both made in the FY 2017-18, the components of which have been uploaded through the supplier under sub-section (1) of section 37 till the due date for filing the information under sub-section (1) of said section for the month of March.

-“The Government through an amendment in finance act 2021 has introduced sec 16(2)(AA) of CGST ACT 2017 which states that the details in the invoice or debit note referred to in clause (a) have been filed via the supplier in the statement of outward supplies and such details have been communicated to the recipient of such invoice or debit note in a manner prescribed under section 37.”
+“The Government through an amendment in Finance Act 2021 has introduced sec 16(2)(AA) of CGST ACT 2017 which states that the details in the invoice or debit note referred to in clause (a) have been filed via the supplier in the statement of outward supplies and such details have been communicated to the recipient of such invoice or debit note in a manner prescribed under section 37.”

 An additional condition for the entitlement of Input Tax Credit is that the ITC can be claimed when it arises in GSTR-2A and GSTR-2B which is possible only when GSTR-1 Form has been filed via the Outward Supplier on the respective due dates.